Neural Representations for Modeling Variation in Speech: Discussion and conclusion

-In contrast with the performance on the English datasets, we found that Transformer-based neural representations performed worse when applied to the Norwegian dialects dataset.
+In contrast to the performance on the English datasets, we found that Transformer-based neural representations performed worse when applied to the Norwegian dialects dataset.
 However, pronunciations of the Norwegian dialects dataset were represented by a model which was trained exclusively or dominantly on English speech.
 Unfortunately, Norwegian was not among the pre-training languages included in the multilingual (\texttt{XLSR}) model, nor available for fine-tuning.
-We expect that when creating a \texttt{w2v2} model for Norwegian, this would result in improved performance.
-However, creating these models is very costly in terms of required computing power.
-Specifically, we estimate that pre-training (without hyperparameter tuning and optimization) a new \texttt{w2v2} model for a different language takes about 150 days on a single state-of-the-art NVIDIA A100 GPU (costing approximately US\$ 10,000).
+We expect to see improved performance for a Norwegian \texttt{w2v2} model (when made available).
+Unfortunately, creating such a model is very costly in terms of required resources (generally based on hundreds of hours of speech) and computing power.
+At present, we estimate that pre-training (even without hyperparameter tuning and optimization) a new \texttt{w2v2} model for a different language takes about 150 days on a single state-of-the-art NVIDIA A100 GPU (costing approximately US\$ 10,000).
+Using multiple GPUs in parallel reduces this duration, but also increases the required costs.
+Fortunately, the cost of these GPUs will usually decrease over time, and the speed of newly developed GPUs will increase.